Skip to main content

 Whether your career goal is to become a therapist, psychologist or professor, you can attain real-world perspectives during your master's in psychology.
 This degree can provide a deeper and more technical understanding of different forms of psychology, learning theories and ethical practices.

-Learn more about what you can do with an MS in Psychology.
+Learn more about what you can do with a master's in psychology.

 Find Your Program

-A master's degree can also increase your earning potential.* According to BLS, the median weekly wage in 2023 for full-time workers over the age of 25 whose highest education level was a master's degree was $1,737, compared to $1,493 for those holding only a bachelor's degree.*
+A master's degree can also increase your earning potential.* According to BLS, the median weekly wage in 2024 for full-time workers over 25 whose highest education level was a master's degree was $1,840, compared to $1,543 for those holding only a bachelor's degree.*

 Although Irina already worked in cybersecurity, she often used what she was learning during her program while at work, even before finishing her degree.